 These were the same miracles that had happened to the Jews.
-Peter and the other Jewish Christians were amazed.
+Peter and the other Jewish followers of Jesus were amazed.
 The Holy Spirit’s power was God’s proof that the Gentiles could accept Jesus just like the Jews had.
 Everyone was special to God!

 Soon the news about the Gentiles began to spread everywhere.
 When Peter went back to his home city, Jerusalem, the Jews there had many questions for him.

-Once Peter had explained then the Jewish Christians had no mare arguments.
+Once Peter had explained his experience, the Jewish Christians had no more arguments.
 They praised God because God loved everyone so much.
 God wants everyone to hear about Jesus!